joowani/dtags/README.md

 **Step 4**.
 Restart your shell.

-    Note for those are already using v1.x.x: dtags v2 has config changes that are not backwards-compatible.
+    Note for those who are already using v1.x.x: dtags v2 has config changes that are not backwards-compatible.
       If you want to upgrade from v1, you need to run a migration script: